Autism Awareness Day is observed every year on April 2nd across the world.

 Background of Autism Awareness Day

-On this day, the UN invites all of its member states and private health organizations to take part in raising awareness with the public about autism.
+On this day, the UN invites all of its member states and private health organizations to take part in raising awareness among the public about autism.

 Autism Awareness Day events

-There are also special events for people with autism such as creative workshops, and exhibitions with the art that they create.
-Some NGOs have special clinics where families can go to in order to speak with pediatricians, therapists and people who can help them treat their children.
+There are also special events for people with autism such as creative workshops, and exhibitions of the art they create.
+Some NGOs have special clinics where families can go in order to speak with pediatricians, therapists, and people who can help those who are autistic.